 The minimum acceptable score is 580 on the paper test, 237 on the computer test, and 92 on the Internet test.
 Please note that these minimum scores are subject to change.

-Upon admission to Caldwell College, you may also be tested on campus for English language proficiency, in order to determine if supplementary work on English skills through ESL classes or tutoring is necessary.
+Upon admission to Caldwell University, you may also be tested on campus for English language proficiency, in order to determine if supplementary work on English skills through ESL classes or tutoring is necessary.

 If you are currently enrolled in a U.S. institution of higher learning, please contact our International Student Advisor, PH: 973-618-3494, for other forms you will need to complete your application.